Migrating your websites to the (dv) Dedicated-Virtual Server

 Below, we will go into more detail.
 This guide assumes you still have access to your old host.
 We will use and refer to elements of WordPress as the example for moving a site with dynamic content.
 Throughout this guide there will be basic instructions and some more advanced.

-(mt) Media Temple offers assisted migrations with our new SiteMover product.
-To learn more, please visit: SiteMover.
+(mt) Media Temple offers assisted site migrations via CloudTech, our premium services division.
+To learn more, please click here.

 Order the server